masa-su/Tars/README.md

     * The importance sampling lowerbound
     * The variational R'enyi bound

-* Note: Implementations of some models has not yet been released in this version.
+Note: Some of the implementations of the above models have not yet been released in this version.

 ## Installation
 ```